vib-tcp/nextflow-workshop/README.md

 > After running the nextflow pipeline script with the option `-with-report`, find the html report in the folder from where you launched the pipeline.
 >
 > ```bash
-> nextflow run exercises/05_reports/RNAseq.nf -with-report -profile docker
+> nextflow run exercises/05_reports/main.nf -with-report -profile apptainer
 > ```
 >
 > This report describes the usage of resources and job durations and gives an indication of bottlenecks and possible optimizations in the pipeline.

 > **DAG**
 >
 > Use the option `-with-dag` to create a visualization of the workflow.
-By default and without any arguments, it will create a `.dot`-file that contains a description of the workflow, however to get a visualization we need to use an extra argument (e.g. `rnaseq.html`).
+By default and without any arguments, it will create a `.html`-file that contains a description of the workflow.
 This visualization is a nice overview of the workflow processes and how they are chained together and can be especially useful as a starting point to unravel more complex pipelines.
 >
 > ```bash
-> nextflow run exercises/05_reports/RNAseq.nf -with-dag rnaseq.html -profile docker
+> nextflow run exercises/05_reports/main.nf -with-dag -profile apptainer
 > ```
 >
 > <div class="admonition admonition-info">
-> <p class="admonition-title">Parameters</p>
+<p class="admonition-title">Parameters</p>
-> As of Nextflow 22.04, the DAG can also be output in mermaid format, more information can be found [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation).
+As of Nextflow 22.04, the DAG can also be output in mermaid format, more information can be found [here](https://www.nextflow.io/docs/latest/reports.html#workflow-diagram).
 > </div>